-- Carry out tasks reliably at the time(s) agreed, as detailed on the relevant Task Description(s) and/or as agreed with your supervisor. - Ask for advice or support if needed. - Understand that in time tasks will change or come to an end. - Inform your supervisor if some reason you can no longer carry out your voluntary task or come in at the agreed times - At all times, act within DWT's Health & Safety guidelines and Equal Opportunities Policy - Take good care of DWT's resources and equipment. - Claim promptly, supported by relevant receipts, all expenses that have been agreed in advance with your supervisor. - Record the number of hours you volunteer for DWT on the volunteer hours forms - Observe confidentiality where appropriate. - Support the aims and objectives of DWT and act in its best interest, as an ambassador for wildlife, without representing your views as that of the charity.
+- Carry out tasks reliably at the time(s) agreed, as detailed on the relevant Role Description(s) and/or as agreed with your supervisor. - Ask for advice, support or adaptations to your role if needed. - Understand that in time tasks will change or come to an end. - Inform your supervisor if some reason you can no longer carry out your voluntary task or come in at the agreed times - At all times, act within DWT's Health & Safety, Safeguarding, Data Protection and Equality, Diversity & Inclusion Policies - Take good care of DWT's resources and equipment. - Claim promptly, supported by relevant receipts, all expenses that have been agreed in advance with your supervisor. - Record and submit the number of hours you volunteer for DWT - Observe confidentiality where appropriate. - Support the aims and objectives of DWT and act in its best interest, as an ambassador for wildlife, without representing your views as that of the charity.
 How you appear to others is how they will judge DWT.